Ivan Illich

 Ivan Dominic Illich (/ɪˈvɑːn ˈɪlɪtʃ/ iv-AHN-_-IL-itch; /de/; 4 September 1926 – 2 December 2002) was an Austrian Catholic priest, theologian, philosopher, and social critic.
-His 1971 book Deschooling Society criticises modern society's institutional approach to education, an approach that demotivates and alienates individuals from the process of learning.
-His 1975 book Medical Nemesis, importing to the sociology of medicine the concept of medical harm, argues that industrialised society widely impairs quality of life by overmedicalising life, pathologizing normal conditions, creating false dependency, and limiting other more healthful solutions.
+His 1971 book Deschooling Society criticises modern society's institutional approach to education, an approach that he argued demotivates and alienates individuals from the process of learning.
+His 1975 book Medical Nemesis, importing to the sociology of medicine the concept of medical harm, in which he argues that industrialised society impairs quality of life through processes such as overmedicalisation, the pathologisation of normal conditions, and increased dependency on medical institutions.
 Illich called himself "an errant pilgrim."

 Biography

 Early life

-Ivan Dominic Illich was born on 4 September 1926 in Vienna, Austria, to Gian Pietro Ilic (Ivan Peter Illich) and Ellen Rose "Maexie" née Regenstreif-Ortlieb.
+Ivan Dominic Illich was born on 4 September 1926 in Vienna, Austria, to Ivan Peter and Ellen Rose (née Regenstreif-Ortlieb) Illich.
 His father was a civil engineer and a diplomat from a landed Catholic family of Dalmatia, with property in the city of Split and wine and olive oil estates on the island of Brač.
-His mother came from a Jewish family that had converted to Christianity from Germany and Austria-Hungary (Czernowitz, Bukowina).
+His mother came from a Sephardic Jewish family that had converted to Christianity from Germany and Austria-Hungary (Czernowitz, Bukowina).
 Ellen Illich was baptized Lutheran but converted to Catholicism upon marriage.
 Her father, Friedrich "Fritz" Regenstreif, was an industrialist who made his money in the lumber trade in Bosnia, later settling in Vienna, where he built an art nouveau villa.

 His mother traveled to Vienna so that the best doctors could attend during childbirth; Ivan's father was not living in Central Europe at the time.
 When Ivan was three months old, he was taken along with his nurse to Split, Dalmatia (by then part of the Kingdom of Yugoslavia), to be shown to his paternal grandfather.
 There he was baptized on 1 December 1926.
 In 1928 his twin brothers Alexander and Michael, were born.
 In 1932 his parents divorced, and his mother took all three children back to her father's house in Vienna.

 Education in Italy

 In 1942, after his grandfather's death, when Ivan was 16 years old, his mother fled with him and his brothers from Vienna, Austria for Florence, Italy, to escape the Nazi persecution of Jews.

 Illich finished high school in Florence, and then went on to study histology and crystallography at the local University of Florence.
 Hoping to return to Austria following World War II, he enrolled in a doctorate in medieval history at the University of Salzburg with the hope of gaining legal residency as he was undocumented.
 He wrote a dissertation focusing on the historian Arnold J. Toynbee, a subject to which he would return in his later years.
 While working on his doctorate, he returned to Italy where he studied theology and philosophy at the Pontifical Gregorian University in Rome, as he wanted to become a Catholic priest.
-In 1951, he was ordained as a Catholic priest in Rome and served his first Mass in the catacombs where the early Roman Christians hid from their persecutors.
+In 1951, he was ordained as a Catholic priest in Rome and offered his first Mass in the catacombs where the early Roman Christians hid from their persecutors.